The world’s most expensive passport is the Turkish passport, priced at 309 USD or 11,281 TL for a 10-year validity passport.

 What country has the most expensive visa fee?

 The U.S. has the most expensive tourist visa fee at $185 for a visitor visa.
-All travelers not from a Visa Waiver Country or that are rejected for an ESTA visa, must apply in person and pay a visa fee to enter the country as a tourist.
+All travelers not from a Visa Waiver Country or who are rejected for an ESTA visa, must apply in person and pay a visa fee to enter the country as a tourist.

 » MORE: